SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ```

-If the requested object has associated authorization information that is not linked to a contact object, then the HTTP GET method MUST be used and the authorization information MUST be included using the REPP-AuthInfo header.
+If the requested object has associated authorization information that is not linked to another database object, then the HTTP GET method MUST be used and the authorization information MUST be included using the REPP-AuthInfo header.

-- Request: GET {collection}/{id}/transfers/latest
-- Request message: None
-- Response message: Transfer Query response.

 Example domain name Transfer Query request using REPP-AuthInfo header: